cnr-isti-vclab/3DHOP/README.txt

 -------------

 - **documentation folder** -> the 3DHOP basic documentation
   - *img*                  -> folder with the 3DHOP basic documentation graphic elements files
   - *docs.html*            -> 3DHOP basic documentation HTML file

 - **minimal folder**   -> the 3DHOP minimal version, a ready-to-use viewer in a self-contained folder
   - *js*               -> folder with the 3DHOP source JavaScript files
   - *models*           -> folder with the 3D model
   - *skins*            -> folder with the toolbar and background graphic elements files
   - *stylesheet*       -> folder with the 3DHOP CSS file
-  - *index.html*    ->  3DHOP viewer HTML file
+  - *index_ ... .html* -> 3DHOP templates HTML files

 - **examples folder**  -> all the 3DHOP examples/howto shown in the 3DHOP website
   - *js*               -> folder with the 3DHOP source JavaScript files
   - *models*           -> folder with the single- and multi-resolution 3D models
   - *skins*            -> folder with the toolbar and background graphic elements files
   - *stylesheet*       -> folder with the 3DHOP CSS file
   - *HOWTO_ ... .html* -> 3DHOP HOW-TOs HTML files

 - **text files**       -> basic info texts
   - *CHANGELOG.txt/md* -> the list of the changes in this 3DHOP release
   - *LICENSE.txt*      -> the GPL license file
   - *README.txt/md*    -> this file

 #### HOW TO INSTALL